danwing/cidfi/draft-wing-cidfi.md

 For example, a  streaming video client might be retrieving low quality video because one of their invoked CNEs indicated constrained bandwidth.
-Later, after moving closer to an antenna, more bandwidth is available which is signaled by the CIDFI network element to the client.
+Later, after moving closer to an antenna, more bandwidth is available which is signaled by the CNE to the client.
 The client uses that signal to now request higher-quality video from the server.